Harnessing the power of adapted tango to improve lives

 We are always seeking volunteers to support our adapted tango programs.
 Volunteers support and dance with participants and care partners in class.
 Ideal candidates include tango dancers, other movement or somatic practitioners, and people interested in supporting our mission.
 We provide training for volunteers, including an introduction to our curriculum, the research on adapted tango, and fall prevention.

-Interested in supporting our Summer 2026 post-stroke adapted tango pilot program?
-We’re hosting a 1-day training on Saturday, June 6 from 10:00am-4:00pm (location TBD).
+Interested in supporting our Fall 2026 adapted tango for Parkinson’s series?
+We’re hosting a 1-day training on Saturday, September 12 from 10:00am-3:00pm at First Presbyterian Church, 201 S. 21st Street, Philadelphia, PA 19103.

 Benefits of Tango